andyglick/maven-multi-level-modules-project/README.md

     mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first -Dtest=AppTest#testOfCopyOfTestApp

 For completists, I wasn't able to get the syntax to execute multiple tests from the test class using the "+" as a between test delimiter to work.
-When I tried it Maven threw various exceptions.
+When I tried it Surefire threw various exceptions.